otrv4/otrv4/otrv4.md

 Alice knows Bob is online because the underlying protocol is able to answer questions about Bob's presence.

-Alice then starts a conversation with Bob by sending a request that Bob responds notifying he's ready to start and messages exchange begins.
+Alice starts a conversation with Bob by sending a request that Bob responds notifying he's ready to start and messages exchange begins.
 Once all the desired messages have been sent and received any of the ends can signal the other end the conversation has finished.